abdulNasir-Code-Data-Viz/Analysis-of-the-Business-Operation-of-Autoprosales/README.md

 1. A written report to be presented to the directors of the company.
 2. An Excel workbook showcasing the visualized data.
 3. An Excel workbook showing the projections and regressions done.
-4. A Google collab notebook with the codes used for the sentiment, association.
+4. A Google colab notebook with the codes used for the sentimen and association analysis
-5. All the datasets used in the analysis.
+5. All the datasets used for the analysis.